Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 What Are The Different Types Of Loyalty Programs?

-There are many ways you can reward customers.
 The most popular way to reward customers is through a points system, but there are also other ways to build loyalty, such as through paid subscriptions, tiered loyalty programs, and benefit programs.

 Let’s look at each one a little closer in depth.

-Point-based rewards program
+Point-based loyalty program

-We’ve all heard about the Starbucks Rewards program.
 Their mobile app is one of the most used apps for ordering coffee ahead of time and customizing your order.
 With every purchase, you accumulate stars which can be redeemed for drinks or food.

 This point-based system keeps customers engaged with every purchase and gets them excited to spend in the pursuit of more rewards.